JoaoBauerv/Joaobauerv/README.md

-👨‍💻 Systems Analysis and Development student at IFSUL 🕵️‍♀️ Passionate about software engineering and data analysis
+👨‍💻 Systems Analysis and Development student at IFSUL <br>
+🕵️‍♀️ Passionate about software engineering and data analysis

 <h3>